smithy-lang/smithy-examples/custom-trait-examples/README.md

 # Custom Traits
-The examples in this directory demonstrate how to create a custom trait package for Smithy.
+The examples in this directory demonstrate how to create your own [traits](https://smithy.io/2.0/spec/model.html#traits) in Smithy.

-Traits are model components that can be attached to shapes to describe additional information about the shape; shapes provide the structure and layout of an API, while traits provide refinement and style.
+Traits are model components that can be attached to shapes to describe additional information about the shape;
+shapes provide the structure and layout of an API, while traits provide refinement and style.

 ### Custom trait packages
 A custom trait package can be created to distribute your trait definition for use in both Smithy models and in code generators.